-During the six-month pilot period from January to June 2005, the program had several successes:
+During the six-month pilot period, the program had several successes:

-- 1) The recruitment of over 70 professional engineers as spokespeople to represent PEO in meetings with government. - 2) Over 20 meetings were held with Members of Provincial Parliament (MPPs).
+- 1) An initial recruitment of over 70 professional engineers as spokespeople to represent PEO in meetings with the government. - 2) Over 20 meetings were held in the first six months with Members of Provincial Parliament (MPPs).
 These meetings provided the opportunity to introduce MPPs to PEO and its members.
 MPPs were presented with a framed copy of "The Calling" (organized with the assistance of the North Bay Chapter) as a show of PEO's appreciation for their interest. - 3) PEO hosted an Engineering for Ontarians' Day reception at Queen's Park on June 6, 2005.
-The reception featured an address by former Attorney General Michael Bryant and was attended by over 170 people including 45 MPPs, 48 of PEO's government spokespeople, and 35 representatives from engineering stakeholder organizations.
+The reception featured an address by then-Attorney General Michael Bryant and was attended by over 170 people, including 45 MPPs, 48 of PEO's government spokespeople, and 35 representatives from engineering stakeholder organizations.